vulkomilev/oumi/README.md

 - [x] Easily run in a locally, jupyter notebook, vscode debugger, or remote cluster
 - [x] Full finetuning using SFT, DPO

+## Documentation

+View our API documentation [here](https://learning-machines.ai/docs/latest/index.html).

+Reach out to matthew@learning-machines.ai if you have problems with access.

 ## Dev Environment Setup